 A lender is obliged to keep track of all payday loan transactions.
 Moreover, Section 16a-2-404(4) in the Statute also requires that a payday lending contract was written in all the required by both parts languages; there is a special requirement to the type of print: 10

 Kansas law does not permit licensed lenders and their affiliates to have more than two loans outstanding with a borrower at one time.
 Any amounts owed are not to be divided into multiple loans as a means of increasing fees paid to the lender.

 Payday Loan Amount in Kansas

 - According to the state laws of Kansas, a lender is not allowed to provide more than a $500 loan at a time.

-- Lenders are prohibited to charge more than 15% of the amount advanced: “a licensed or supervised lender may charge an amount not to exceed 15% of the amount of the cash advance.“ (§16a-2-404)
+- Lenders are prohibited to charge more than 15% of the amount advanced: A licensed lender may not charge any more than 15% of the amount they advance according to §16a-2-404.

-However, real APR for payday loans in Kansas can reach 391% (*According to the Center for Responsible Lending 2019: “Typical APR based on
+However, real APR in Kansas can reach 391% for the average $300 payday loan (According to the Center for Responsible Lending 2019).

 - A payday loan should not be given for a period of less than 7 and more than 30 days.